mswarasi/Bayes-Estimation/README.md

 multigibbs64.dll – compiled FORTRAN subroutine that works under the main R program.

 multigibbs64.f90 – source code of the compiled FORTRAN subroutine.

+Documentation and user instructions are provided within the R function: Dual.GT.Dorfman.Bayes64.R.

 Reference:

 Warasi, M., Tebbs, J., McMahan, C., and Bilder, C. (2016).
 Estimating the prevalence of multiple diseases from two-stage hierarchical pooling.
 Statistics in Medicine, 35, 3851-3864.